KonjacSource/ShiTT/README.md

-NOTE> The whole project have some unfixible problem (see Issues), most of them are caused by HOAS.
-I mean, HOAS would hide many problems.
+NOTE> The whole project have some unfixible problems (see Issues), most of them are caused by nameful representation.
+I mean, it would hide many problems.
 I'm rewriting it using de Bruijn index and level, as in [elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo).
 And here is a partial work [dependent-pattern-matching-implicit-args](https://github.com/KonjacSource/dependent-pattern-matching-implicit-args).

 # ShiTT